gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Gumption bumped her hip with his.
 "Do too," he said with a lopsided grin.
-"Remember the time you---hey, look down there!"
+"Remember the time you—hey, look down there!"
 He pointed at the river.

 Maddy gasped.